-Further complicating our finances is the fact that in this Plan of Service the City of Coldwater is not obligated to maintain the library building that it owns, while all the other villages and townships hosting branches must fully maintain the buildings and premises hosting our libraries.
-That alone has cost BDL hundreds of thousands of dollars in just the last 5 years alone.
+Further complicating our finances are the terms of the 25-year lease under which BDL uses the Coldwater headquarters while it remains owned by the City of Coldwater.
+The City of Coldwater is not obligated to maintain the library building that it owns, while all the other villages and townships hosting branches must fully maintain the buildings and premises hosting our libraries.
+That alone has cost BDL hundreds of thousands of dollars in just the last few years.
 We are now actually out of money to maintain the Coldwater branch and had to resort to loans to pay for repairs this year.
 Loans which will take 2 years to repay, all the while we still have leaks and building repairs for which there is no money to do anything about.